Nihal4777/Solana-Wallet/README.md

 # Solana Wallet React App

-A React application for connecting to a Solana wallet and performing operations via a backend API.
+A React application for connecting to a Solana wallet and performing operations via a backend API. **Note: This application is currently configured for use on Solana Devnet only.**

 ## Features